ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/README.md

 ```Javascript
 MFPPush.registerDevice({}, success, failure);
 ```
-You can access the contents of the success response parameter in Javascript using JSON.parse:
+You can access the contents of the success response parameter in Javascript using `JSON.parse`:

 ```Javascript
 var token = JSON.parse(response).token